 Some have argued that satellite temperature data should be preferred over surface datasets.
 In fact, satellite coverage is more comprehensive and more representative of the Earth's surface than is achievable using surface stations, even if the latter were to number in the thousands.
-A recent review paper notes that satellites can provide 'unparalleled global- and fine-scale spatial coverage' presumably because of 'more frequent and repetitive coverage over a large area than other observation means'.
-In addition, surface measurements are influenced by the measuring stations' microenvironments, which will vary not only from station to station at any given time, but also over time at the very same station, as vegetation and man-made structures in their vicinity spring up, evolve and change.
+A recent review paper notes that satellites can provide 'unparalleled global- and fine-scale spatial coverage' presumably because of 'more frequent and repetitive coverage over a larger area than other observation means'.148 In addition, surface measurements are influenced by the measuring stations' microenvironments, which will vary not only from station to station at any given time, but also over time at the very same station, as vegetation and man-made structures in their vicinity spring up, evolve and change.149 differences between modelled trends and those from satellites and weather balloons are shown in Figures 6 and 7.153

-Satellite temperature data indicates that the globe has been warming at the rate of $0.12-0.14^{\circ}\text{C}$ per decade since $1979;^{150}$ by contrast, the IPCC assessments over the last 25 years have been projecting a warming trend of $0.2-0.4^{\circ}\text{C}$ per decade.
-The differences between modelled trends and those from satellites and weather balloons are shown in Figures 6 and $7.^{153}$
+Satellite temperature data indicates that the globe has been warming at the rate of 0.12-0.14°C per decade since 1979;150 by contrast, the IPCC assessments over the last 25 years have been projecting a warming trend of 0.2-0.4°C per decade.^{151,152} The

 Nevertheless, based on these chains of unvalidated computer models, orthodox thinkers on climate change claim that global warming will, among other things, lower food production, increase hunger, cause more extreme weather, increase disease, and threaten water supplies.
 The cumulative impact will, they claim, diminish living standards and threaten species, and if carbon dioxide and other greenhouse gases are not curbed soon, pose an existential threat to humanity and the rest of nature.
-Some claim it may already be too late.
-The group 350.org, for instance, agitates for reducing atmospheric carbon dioxide levels, currently at 400 ppm, to 350 ppm, a level the earth last experienced in 1988.
-But since then, global GDP per capita has increased 60%, infant mortality has declined 48%, life expectancy has increased by 5.5 years, and the poverty headcount has dropped from 43% to 17% despite a population increase of 40%.
-Nostalgia for a 350 ppm world seems somewhat misplaced, if not downright perverse.
+Some claim it may already be too late.154 The group 350.org, for instance, agitates for reducing atmospheric carbon dioxide levels, currently at 400 ppm, to 350 ppm, a level the earth last experienced in 1988.155 But since then, global GDP per capita has increased 60%, infant mortality has declined 48%, life expectancy has increased by 5.5 years, and the poverty headcount has dropped from 43% to 17% despite a population increase of 40%.
+Nostalgia for a 350 ppm world seems somewhat misplaced, if not downright perverse.^{156,157}